-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment versions of the Code) testing; and and after plant change (b) Confirmation from fault recorder records of actual performance.
-Every plant trip As above Protection Systems that Impact on Power System Security (as required under S5.2.5.9 in versions 1-71 of the Rules, the initial Code, and all amended versions of the Code) Method 2 (of 3): (a) Routine testing and/or calibration of relevant sub- systems including: i. protection system testing by secondary injection; ii. checking of circuit breaker opening times; iii. redundancy of primary protection systems; and iv. timing of trip signal issued by the breaker fail protection system; and As appropriate to the technology of the relevant sub-system At least every 5 years and after plant change That all protection relays operate satisfactorily and to within design tolerance of setting value. (b) Assessment of protection On every event That protection system is
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment ancillary plant of power electronic control systems Response to Frequency Disturbances (as required under S5.2.5.3 in versions 1-71-129 of the Rules, the initial Code, and all amended versions of the Method 1 (of 4): (a) Investigating plant trips that occur during significant frequency disturbances; and On every event Achieve performance standard amended versions of the Code) (b) Routine testing and/or calibration of relevant subsystems including: i. testing of control system and/or protection system response to disturbances by the injection of simulated frequency / speed control signals; and ii.
+Routine tests of electrical / mechanical over speed devices.
+As appropriate to the technology of the relevant sub-system As above